Q: How did you get started creating your SaaStr community, and how could I get started on making one for a different industry?

-We certainly never would have predicted that answering a few questions on Quora and a few blog posts in 2012 and 2013 would eventually lead to a global community with 50,000+ attending our global events, 150,000,000+ views of our content, 2,000,000+ downloads of our podcasts, etc.
+But we didn’t start there.
+We certainly never would have predicted that answering a few questions on Quora and a few blog posts in 2012 and 2013 would eventually lead to a global community with 50,000+ attending our global events over the years (and far more including our digital events), 150,000,000+ views of our content, 2,000,000+ downloads of our podcasts, etc.

 But I have at least learned a few things about content marketing that might help others:

-- First, speak about something you really, really know.
+- First, start by speaking about something you really, really know.
 At this point, there are 100s of folks, if not 1000s, that can write with as much authority on SaaS as I have.
 There were fewer when I started.
 But the real learning is that I had both experience and deep passion about these topics.
 That somehow worked.
-No blog post I ever wrote in 5+ years as CEO of EchoSign ever had any material number of views.
+No blog post I ever wrote in 5+ years as CEO of Adobe Sign / EchoSign ever had any material number of views.
 But when I started writing about my mistakes, my toughest learnings getting to $1m in MRR … it just resonated with folks.
 Somehow.
+Voice matters.
+If you want to go back in time, you can see how SaaStr.com looked in 2013-2015 here.

-- Quality over quantity — and focus on truly adding value.
-A lot of content is good, but much more important is fewer pieces that are more widely read, generate SEO, and for businesses, generate leads.
+- Quality over quantity — but both help.
+Focus on truly adding value.
+A lot of content is good, but much more important is fewer, regular pieces that are more widely read, generate SEO, and for businesses, generate leads.
 Don’t outsource content to an agency that writes boring, formulaic pieces.
 That’s been done a million times.
 Instead, focus on adding value.
 Better 3 pieces a month that add value than 30 talking about random trends in your industry.
 And focus on content that helps others.
 That will help you make sure you add value.
+Having said all this, a quantity strategy also works, and it can be powerful to paid them.
+The more high-quality content you have, the better.
+One piece of high-quality content and engagement a day — which isn’t easy — can do magic.
+Still, you can see even our “500th” most popular piece of content still gets thousands of views a year:

 - I’ve been surprised which channels work/perform and which don’t.
 Quora, our blog, LinkedIn, and later, Twitter have worked for us.
 But Medium and Instagram, and to a large extent, YouTube, haven’t performed well for us.
 This is despite the fact that we have published amazing content on Medium and 100s of incredible videos on YouTube.
 Different content performs differently in different media.
 Rather than try to get channels to work that don’t work for us, we try them all, and then just lean into what performs.